Surgery obstructions from Khovanov homology: Branch sets and width bounds

 \begin{proposition} Surgery on a Berge knot has branch set with width at most 2.\end{proposition}

-The proof of this statement (given in Section \ref{sub:upper}) is a consequence of a particular stable behaviour for branch sets associated to Dehn surgery, which we develop in the following sections.
+The proof of this statement (given in Section \ref{sub:upper}) is a consequence of a particular stable behaviour for branch sets associated with Dehn surgery, which we develop in the following sections.